keflavich/blog/content/clean_threshold_sensitivity.rst

 It looks like CLEAN needs a different type of threshold to finish on, perhaps something requiring each subsequent component to be some value less than the previous component.
-If each component is forced to be less than the previous one, the clean can never diverage, though clean would stop unexpectedly if subtracting a component increased the amplitude of some other part of the map (i.e., if the next brightest source is sitting in a negative bowl).
+If each component is forced to be less than the previous one, the clean can never diverge, though clean would stop unexpectedly if subtracting a component increased the amplitude of some other part of the map (i.e., if the next brightest source is sitting in a negative bowl).
 Still, this might be a rarer occurrence than the divergence that I see all the time,